 And you can even order three scoops (NT$225) with three topics in a waffle cone (add NT$20)!
 And this is what you get…

 Are you including Miyahara to your Taichung itinerary?

-In one place, you get to see the most amazing restored interior and architecture, and you get to eat the best ice-cream in the city?
+In one place, you get to see the most amazing restored interior and architecture, and you get to eat Miyahara ice cream in flavours that you cannot find anywhere else.
 Who can say no to that?
 It is one of the most visited and popular attractions in Taichung, so you don’t want to miss it!

 There are so many more things to do in Taichung!
 Take a look at these posts on other Taichung attractions:

 - Taichung Second Market – excellent food market for breakfast

 - Zhongshe Flower Market – see blooming flowers all year-round

 - Gaomei Wetlands – day trip to the famous wetlands

 - Carton King Creativity Park – a whimsical park with cardboard figurines

 - Xinshe Sea of Flowers – seasonal flower market in Xinshe